+(2) For Mr. Thomas Morin, 40% of the short-term incentive compensation applied while he was President and Chief Executive Officer and 60% was applied while he was President, TC Transcontinental Packaging.
+He is compensated in US dollars, the amount shown was converted to Canadian dollars using an exchange rate of 1.3492.
-(2) The adjusted net earnings per share are detailed in note 2 of Section 6.1.5.2 of the 2022 objectives table.

-(3) The objectives related to health, safety and wellness objectives are detailed in Section 6.1.5.2.
-These objectives have been achieved at 100% for the head office.

-(4) The gender diversity objectives are detailed in Section 6.1.5.2.
-These objectives were not achieved at 100% for all of the sectors.
+- (3) The adjusted net earnings per share are detailed in note 2 of Section 6.1.5.2 of the 2023 objectives table. - (4) The health, safety and wellness are detailed in Section 6.1.5.2.
+These objectives were achieved at 100% for most sectors, with the exception of the Packaging sector, the objectives of which were not achieved. - (5) The gender diversity objectives are detailed in Section 6.1.5.2.
+These objectives were achieved at 100% for most sectors, with the exception of the head office, the objectives of which were partially achieved. - (6) The adjusted operating earnings, normalized are detailed in note 5 of Section 6.1.5.2 of the 2023 objectives table.

-Mr. Peter Brues participates in the SUP and the number of share units granted was recommended by the Committee and approved by the Board of Directors.
-As an incentive to join the Corporation as President and Chief Executive Officer, the Corporation granted Mr. Peter Brues, as of November 1, 2021, 63,776 RSUs.
-These share units will vest on the third anniversary of the date of grant (November 1, 2024), provided that Mr. Brues is still employed by the Corporation on that date.
-On January 11, 2022, the Corporation also granted to Mr. Brues 97,026 retention based RSUs and 97,026 DPSUs.
-Vesting of these DPSUs, which can range from 0% to 200%, is based on the cumulative performance (three-year compounded annual growth rate) of the Corporation's EBITDA and the average result of three annual objectives of return on capital employed for the Corporation.
+Mr. Thomas Morin participates in the SUP and the number of share units granted was recommended by the Committee and approved by the Board of Directors.
+On January 10, 2023, the Corporation granted to Mr. Morin 31,073 retention based RSUs and 31,073 PSUs.
+Vesting of these PSUs, which can range from 0% to 200%, is based on the cumulative performance (three-year compounded annual growth rate) of the Corporation's EBITDA and the average result of three annual objectives of return on capital employed for the Corporation.
+These grants were made while Mr. Thomas Morin was President, TC Transcontinental Packaging and represented a target of 125% of his base salary.
+From January 2024, the grants of Mr. Thomas Morin will represent a target of 250% of his base salary.

-The amount payable with respect to vested RSUs granted in 2022 will be determined in January 2025 based on the price of the Class A Shares on the date of payment.
-The value of the share-based award presented in the Summary Compensation Table (see Section 6.2) is calculated based on the price of the Class A Shares on the date of grant and a 100% performance multiplier for DPSUs.
+The amount payable with respect to vested RSUs granted in 2023 will be determined in January 2026 based on the price of the Class A Shares on the date of payment.
+The value of the share-based award presented in the Summary Compensation Table (see Section 6.2) is calculated based on the price of the Class A Shares on the date of grant and a 100% performance multiplier for PSUs.

-In addition, 7,367 RSUs and 4,000 DPSUs (representing the equivalent of the dividends paid on the number of Class A Shares equal to the number of RSUs, PSUs and DSUs outstanding at the time of payment of each dividend) were granted to Mr. Peter Brues during the fiscal year ended October 30, 2022.
+In addition, 4,946 RSUs, 4,946 PSUs and 4,252 DSUs (representing the equivalent of the dividends paid on the number of Class A Shares equal to the number of RSUs, PSUs and DSUs outstanding at the time of payment of each dividend) were granted to Mr. Thomas Morin during the fiscal year ended October 29, 2023.